5 Wedding Superstitions You Can Totally Ignore

-There are a lot of wedding superstitions (both good and bad), but just trying to keep up with all of them will only add to your wedding stress.
-So skip it.
-This list has all the silly superstitions that are totally okay to ignore — or put your own twist on if you choose!
+There are a lot of wedding superstitions out there, both good and bad, but trying to keep up with them will only add to your wedding stress.
+Our advice?
+Forget about them!
+This list has all the silly superstitions that are totally okay to ignore—or to put your own twist on.

 1. You can't see each other before the wedding.

-The Superstition: Back in the day, brides and grooms were prohibited from seeing each other until the last minute so that the groom didn't have the chance to change his mind.
-(Uh, yeah.)
-The custom eventually transformed into the idea that it was somehow unlucky for the groom to see his bride on their wedding day.
+The Superstition: Back in the day, brides and grooms weren't supposed to see each other until the last minute, so the groom didn't have the chance to change his mind.
+(We know—crazy, right?)
+This custom gradually morphed into the general idea that it was bad luck for a groom to see his bride on their wedding day.

-Our Take: Today, some couples stick to tradition because they like the excitement and anticipation of seeing each other for the first time during the ceremony.
+Our Take: Today, some couples stick to tradition because they like the excitement and anticipation of seeing each other for the first time at the ceremony.
 But we say, do what makes you most comfortable.
-We know lots of brides and grooms who have skipped tradition and stayed in the same room the night before, hung out and had breakfast together the morning of, and (most conveniently) scheduled their photo sessions together with their photographer before the ceremony.
+We know lots of couples who've bucked tradition and stayed in the same room the night before, had breakfast together the morning of, and (most conveniently) scheduled their photo sessions together with their photographer before the ceremony.
+Nothing beats an emotional first look photo.

 2. Steer clear of yellow roses (or you'll be green with envy).

-The Superstition: During the Victorian era, The Language of Flowers — a book that equated flowers with words and meanings — was popularized all over Europe.
-According to the book, tulips stand for love and passion and stephanotis means marital happiness.
-On the flip side, yellow roses supposedly represent jealousy.
+The Superstition: During the Victorian era, The Language of Flowers—a book that assigned flowers different words and meanings—was popularized all over Europe.
+According to the volume, tulips stand for love and passion and stephanotis means marital happiness.
+On the flip side, yellow roses were said to symbolize jealousy.

-Our Take: If you love a flower, give it your own special meaning—especially if it has some significance to you—and don't worry about what those Victorians had to say about it.
-(PS: That pretty flower arrangement above is from this album: A Casual Laid-Back Wedding in Seattle, WA)
+Our Take: If you love a flower, give it your own special meaning, especially if it has some significance to you, and don't worry a bit about what those Victorians would've said.
+Trust us—we've seen some seriously gorgeous yellow floral arrangements.

 3. You're doomed if you drop the ring.

-The Superstition: As tradition goes, if someone dropped the ring during the ceremony, it meant that person would die!
+The Superstition: Get ready for this dramatic idea: As tradition goes, if someone dropped the ring during the ceremony, it meant that person would die.

-Our Take: Obviously that's crazy talk.
-But it does bring up a good point — if you have a ring bearer handling your rings, you want to ensure they're tied on tight and hand off that ring pillow to him at the last minute, just before he walks down the aisle.
+Our Take: Obviously that's just nonsense.
+But it does lead to another a good point—if you have a ring bearer handling your rings (especially one who's very young), make sure those bands are tied tightly enough, and that you hand the ring pillow off to him at the last minute, just before he walks down the aisle.
+No one will be doomed if the rings fall, but you definitely don't want to lose them.

 4. The bride has to be carried over the threshold.